Designing Discontinuities: Introduction

 \subsection{Organization}

 The remainder of this paper is organized as follows.
-Section~\ref{sec:background} provides further background on causal inference, including regression discontinuity.
+Section~\ref{sec:background} provides background on causal inference, including regression discontinuity, and a small extension on counterfactual prediction.
 Section~\ref{sec:quatizer} provides the details for the quantization formulation we develop, including computational techniques for dynamic programming and reinforcement learning for solving the quantization objective.
-Section~\ref{sec:empirical} contains the new empirical investigation we conduct, first introducing datasets and pre-processing, then reporting results of counterfactual prediction, the outputs of the redesigned time zone borders, and finally the causal inference results under redesigned time zone borders.
+Section~\ref{sec:empirical} has new empirical investigations we conduct, first introducing datasets and pre-processing, then reporting results of counterfactual prediction, the outputs of the redesigned time zone borders, and finally the causal inference results under redesigned time zone borders.
 The empirical results on social capital may be of independent interest.
 Lastly, Section~\ref{sec:discussion} concludes with a discussion.